benrayfield/DomCannon/README.md

 and 2 input type=range / sliders in it, one for gas and one for steering.
 Also uses browser gamepad API so left joystick does gas and steering.

+As usual in cannonjs demos, hold left mouse button to rotate view, and hold right mouse button to move view.

 <img src=https://github.com/benrayfield/DomCannon/blob/main/doc/pic/2023-6-6.png>